-- urging the FDA to change the label of osteoporosis drugs and tell clinicians that these drugs are no longer recommended for healthy women who want to prevent bone fractures
+- Urging the FDA to change the label of osteoporosis drugs and tell clinicians that these drugs are no longer recommended for healthy women seeking to prevent bone fractures.

 - Ensuring that women’s voices are heard regarding their sexual health problems and demanding the development of products by the FDA that are rigorously evaluated, safe, effective, and meet women’s real needs.

 - Supporting the FDA’s proposed Generic Drug Labeling Rule, which would give women access to improved and more accurate information about the risks and benefits of their medications.